 There are a few amusing notes for inveterate credits watchers:– a credit for ‘Spiritual Advisor’ and ‘Location Manager – The Man, Arthur Fonzarelli’.
 The end legal disclaimer goes “… unauthorized copying may result in criminal liability.
 Go ahead and try something.”
 The most amusing credit is ‘Stunt Breasts Provided by Max’s Mobile Mammaries, Hollywood.’

 Director Richard Gabai later made a sequel, Virtual Girl 2: Virtual Vegas (2001).
-He has made a number of other low-budget genre films, including the clairvoyance thriller In/Sight (2011) and the psycho-thriller Imaginary Friend (2012).
+He has made a number of other low-budget genre films, including the clairvoyance thriller In/Sight (2011), the psycho-thriller Imaginary Friend (2012) and In the Dark (2013) with a blind woman and her stalker.
 Gabai has also made a number of acting appearances, in particular appearing in several of the films of director Fred Olen Ray.